vdukhovni/toolbox-wiki/DANE-for-SMTP-how-to.md

 When monitoring your systems, test every IPv4 and IPv6 address of each MX host, not all clients will be able connect to every address, and none should encounter incorrect TLSA records, neglected certificates, or even non-working STARTTLS.
 Also test each public key algorithm, or stick to just one.
 All DANE-capable SMTP servers support both RSA and ECDSA P-256, so you can pick just RSA (2048-bit key) or ECDSA (P-256).

 Make sure that your servers support TLS 1.2, and offer STARTTLS to all clients, even those that have not sent you email in the past.
 Denying STARTTLS to clients with no IP "reputation" would lock them out indefinitely if they support DANE, since they then can never send any initial mail in the clear to establish their reputation.

+## Current + issuer details
+With the "current + issuer" approach, the published TLSA records specify the public keys of the leaf (end-entity), the second can be known in advance of obtaining the corresponding certificate.
+In particular, if keys are rotated often enough (every 30 to 90 days or so), the next key can be pre-generated as soon-as the previous key and certificate are deployed.
+This allows plenty of time to publish the corresponding **next** "3 1 1" TLSA record to replace the legacy record for the decommissioned key.

 # Tips, tricks and notices for implementation
 This section describes several pionts for attention when implementing DANE for SMTP.